Here's How Your Trade The Kroger Co. (KR) Aggressively Right Now

 The Kroger Co.
-(NYSE:KR) went up by 1.71% from its latest closing price compared to the recent 1-year high of $50.15.
-The company’s stock price has collected -2.85% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that GenTech’s Fizzique(R) Secures More Retailers with Initial Order from T & A Distribution
+(NYSE:KR) went down by -4.25% from its latest closing price compared to the recent 1-year high of $50.15.
+The company’s stock price has collected -7.35% of loss in the last five trading sessions.
+The Wall Street Journal reported on 01/25/22 that Kroger Workers Approve New Contract After Nine-Day Strike

 Is It Worth Investing in The Kroger Co.
 (NYSE :KR) Right Now?